-Bus crashes into gorge in India’s Kashmir, killing 31
+Bus crashes into gorge in India’s Kashmir, killing 35

-SRINAGAR, India (AP) — An overcrowded minibus crashed into a gorge in Indian-controlled Kashmir on Monday, killing at least 31 people and injuring another 7, officials said.
+SRINAGAR, India (AP) — An overcrowded minibus crashed into a gorge in Indian-controlled Kashmir on Monday, killing at least 35 people and injuring 17 others, officials said.

-The bus plunged off the Himalayan mountain road as its driver negotiated a curve and rolled down into a 150-meter (500-foot) deep gorge along a rocky stream, said civil administrator Angrez Singh Rana.
-He said officials were investigating whether it was a mechanical failure or driver’s negligence.
+The bus plunged off the Himalayan mountain road as its driver negotiated a curve and rolled down into a 150-meter (500-foot) -deep gorge along a rocky stream in the southern Kishtwar area, said civil administrator Angrez Singh Rana.
+He said officials were investigating whether it was a mechanical failure or the driver’s negligence.

+Rescue teams evacuated the injured to hospitals, where all were in critical condition.

+Rana said 10 of the injured were airlifted in two helicopters to Jammu city for specialized treatment.
+He said more helicopters were being pressed into service.

-Top police officer M.K Sinha said the bus hit the rocks and was torn apart in several pieces.
+Top police officer M.K Sinha said the bus hit the rocks and was torn into several pieces.
 He said the 27-seat bus was overcrowded.

-Rescue teams have evacuated seven injured to hospitals, where all of them are in critical condition.

 On Thursday, a minibus carrying students to a picnic crashed into a gorge along another Himalayan road in Kashmir, killing at least 11 and injuring seven others.